Afirestriker/react-concepts-in-action/ReactJS-Tutorial/React-Hooks/README.md

     ```

 * **Summarize useContext-Hook**
-  - Lesson 15 to 17
+  * Lesson 15 to 17
-  - `useContext` provides a way to share state between components without prop drilling.
+  * `useContext` provides a way to share state between components without prop drilling.
 This simplifies component code and improves maintainability.
-  - Creating a context: Define a React context using the `React.createContext` function.
+  * Creating a context: Define a React context using the `React.createContext` function.
 This creates an object with two components: `Provider` and `Consumer`.
-  - Providing context: Wrap components that share the state with the Provider component. **Pass the state value as a prop to the Provider.**
+  * Providing context: Wrap components that share the state with the Provider component. **Pass the state value as a prop to the Provider.**
-  - Consuming context: Use the `useContext` hook within any child component to access the shared state from the nearest Provider above it.
+  * Consuming context: Use the `useContext` hook within any child component to access the shared state from the nearest Provider above it.

 * **Summarize useRecuer-Hook**
   * useRecucer is a hook that is used for state management in React.
   * useRecucer is related to reducer functions.
   * Syntax:

     ```js
     // React useReducer
     reducer(currentState, action);
     useReducer(reducer, initialState);
     ```

   * **useReducer is basically changing the state in React component.**

 ---
 **Q&A:**

-* #### Q1.
+* ### Q1.
 What is the `useEffect` hook and why is it useful?

-* #### Q2.
-How to use the `useEffect` hook to set the document title on initial render and subsequent updates.
+* ### Q2.
+How to use the `useEffect` hook to set the document title on initial render and subsequent updates

   * Asnwer - Lesson 6

-* #### Q3.
-Understanding, how we can use the useEffect hook to set up the document title on initial render of the component, as well as on subsequent renders when the component update's.
+* ### Q3.
+Understanding, how we can use the useEffect hook to set up the document title on initial render of the component, as well as on subsequent renders when the component update's

   * Asnwer - Lesson 7

 * ### 04.
 How does the useEffect hook works?

   * Answer
     * When we specify/ implement the useEffect.
 We are basically requesting react to execute the function that is pass as an argument to the useEffect,
       everytime the component renders.